 The first distinction to make is between irrevocable and revocable trusts.
 The trustor can change a revocable trust at any time during their lifetime.
 The trustor can add or remove funds, change the beneficiary, modify the terms, or revoke the trust entirely.

 One potential downside to a revocable trust is that the funds within it are still available to the trustor’s creditors as long as the trustor is alive.
 If you intend to use a trust to pass money down to your children and your financial situation changes drastically, you might lose control of that money.

 An irrevocable trust, by contrast, cannot be changed after its creation.
 Once you’ve transferred assets to the trust, no one can take them out — including you.
 Irrevocable trusts are often used in life insurance policies to control the size of your estate and the beneficiaries of your insurance policy after your death.

 The second distinction to consider is whether the trust will be fixed or discretionary.
 A fixed trust has rules built into it that dictate how the assets can be distributed.
 For example, if you left $100,000 to your children in a fixed trust, you could dictate that the funds be paid out at a rate of $10,000 per year, starting when they turn 18.
 If you left them a house or other piece of property, you could set rules about whether and how it could be sold.

 A discretionary trust acts more like a simple inheritance.
 Once the trustee takes ownership of the trust, it is up to their sole discretion what to do with the assets.
 You can leave documentation in the trust agreement about your wishes for the contents of the trust, but the trustee isn’t bound to follow them.

-Pros and Cons of a Trust
+Pros and Cons of an Estate Trust